formsure/docs/dev.md

 ## Authentication

-You should authenticate all of your api calls by providing `x-fromsure-accesskey` and `x-formsure-formtoken` in your request headers.
+You should authenticate all of your api calls by providing `x-formsure-accesskey` and `x-formsure-formtoken` in your request headers.